thavasnippets/dynamodb-table-design/readme.md

 2. **High Performance**: Queries are faster since all related data is in one table, eliminating the need for joins or multiple queries.

-3. **Scalability**: Single-table design optimizes DynamoDB’s partitioning and scaling, ensuring seamless performance with growing data and traffic.
+3. **Scalability**: Single-table design optimizes DynamoDB partitioning and scaling, ensuring seamless performance with growing data and traffic.

 4. **Simplified Access Patterns**: By designing the schema around access patterns, you can retrieve all required data in a single query.